Azure-Samples/dotnet-container-app/README.md

 # Dotnet Container App

-This .NET 6 example application to demonstrate the process of creating a container application and deploying it to Azure Kubernetes Services
+This .NET 6 example application to demonstrate the process of creating a container application and deploying it to Azure Kubernetes Services (AKS)

 ![Application](/images/img01.png "Application")